moderndatacompany/dataos.info/docs/getting_started/data_product_consumer/index.md

 # Data Product Consumer Journey

+DataOS helps Data product consumers to discover, explore, and use data products.
+This allows them to turn data into insights, drive business strategy, and gain deeper insights with advanced analytics and machine learning.

+A DataOS consumer is typically responsible for the following activites.

 ## Discover Relevant Data Products

 1. Login to DataOS and click on **Data Product Hub.**